danklotz/openNotes/micro-reviews.md

 ## 📖 Books
 Sometimes I do read:

+- *Rubin (2023): The Creative Act.* Its a book about being creative.
+I was surprised about how much I enjoyed this book.
+To be honest I am also irritated that the book is such a best-seller, since it is kind-off “out there” --- bordering esoteric at some points.
+I am not sure how much people generally can draw out of it.
+But ok.
+A cool thing that I’d like to mention either way is that the book really renders itself to be over multiple session and a prolonged amount of time --- always just one or two thoughts.
+That is at least how I did.
+So that is cool.
+- *Frisch (2019): Magic is dead.* I have mixed feelings.
+The book is very well written (I wish I could write only half as good) and I like the autobiographical non-fiction aspect.
+However, the book was written in 2019 and it already appears to be out-of-date.
+On top of that best part of this book are the ones about Frisch’s mother and not the parts about magic or its history.
+I particularly found the naive admiration of entrepreneurs in the magic industry annoying.
+So yeah, mixed feelings...
 - *Hammack (2023): The Thing We Make.* This is a great little book that tries to pinpoint the definition of engineering.
 - *Lenhard (2019): Calculated Surprises.* There where too many errors in the explanation of Neural Networks so I stoped reading.
 - *Morini (2014): Il rischio.* Italian booklet about risk from a philosophical standpoint.
 Very interesting.